anasalaqeel/capstone/README.md

 py test.py
 ```

-Alternate way: Create the db `capstone_test` using PgAdmin and copy the contents of casting.sql and paste them
+Alternate way: Create the db `capstone_test` using PgAdmin and copy the contents of casting.pgsql and paste them
 in Query tool in PgAdmin and create the db table with records.
-Then, run the command `python test.py`.
+Then, run the command for MAC OS `python test.py` or `py test.py` for Windows OS.